JLD MOSFET Overdrive Pedal Review

 A striking feature of this pedal is its dynamic, which means that the drive depends directly on your picking (footprint).
 Lines run with less force you grant a light drive, and employing more force, the drive will be distorted and incisive.

 The three main controls take care of the volume, tone, and gain settings.
 The two selection toggle switch changes the pedal from “Low Gain” mode with the switch down to “High Gain” mode with the switch up.
-Both modes sound great and depending if it’s your only pedal in your chain you can decide which setting you like best.
-High gain mode with your guitar volume control down still cleans up really well so it’s win win.
+Both modes sound great and depending on if it’s your only pedal in your chain you can decide which setting you like best.
+High gain mode with your guitar volume controls down still cleans up really well so it’s win-win.
 Another thing to mention too is if you run the gain control all the way down it will work as a true clean boost pedal.

 The JLD MOSFET Overdrive looks the business!
-It’s slightly larger than your regular enclosure but it definitely has a great look and feel without being over the top large.
+It’s slightly larger than your regular enclosure but it definitely has a great look and feel, without being over the top large.
 It’s roughly 10-15% larger (mostly in the width) than your regular Boss pedal for example.

 This is a great pedal for the price.
 It sells in Brazil for $149 USD which is well worth the price.
-I have this hooked up to my smaller pedalboard right now along side my Maxon OD808 and it’s a pleasure to use.
+I have this hooked up to my smaller pedalboard right now alongside my Maxon OD808 and it’s a pleasure to use.